 Sent from my iPhone using Tapatalk

-Teasers are done This past week was the final teaser for both parks.
+This past week was the final teaser for both parks.
 Announcement is this coming Thursday

 gottastrata33 wrote:I was really thinking we'd see someone get a dive coaster after those surveys.